Parallel Programming

 The datasets were generated through a Python script utilizing the networkx library to produce an Erdós-Rényi random graph, employing two specified parameters as in the documentation:

-• $p$, probability for edge creation This allowed for two tests: the first fixing $p$ for the scalability on number of nodes, the second, fixing $n$, to test whether the number of edges exiting a node affects runtime.
+• pp, probability for edge creation This allowed for two tests: the first fixing pp for the scalability on number of nodes, the second, fixing nn, to test whether the number of edges exiting a node affects runtime.
 All runs have been executed in the Capri platform 2.

-For the first experiment, $p$ is fixed to $0.5$ and the results in Table \ref{tab:1st-runtimes} with different sizes are obtained.
+For the first experiment, pp is fixed to 0.50.5 and the results in Table \ref{tab:1st-runtimes} with different sizes are obtained.

 As we can see in the table, the speed-up tends to increase as the number of processors and size of the graph increases.
-It is interesting to note the fact that with $2$ processors the algorithm performs always worst than the sequential algorithm.
-In all other cases, the speed-up tells us that the use of more processors slightly improves the run-time compared to the sequential algorithm, but not of a factor of $p$ as the aim was.
-To better understand the cause of this results, let’s analyze the Computing over Communication ratio in the following table with $n=100$.
+It is interesting to note the fact that with 22 processors the algorithm performs always worst than the sequential algorithm.
+In all other cases, the speed-up tells us that the use of more processors slightly improves the run-time compared to the sequential algorithm, but not of a factor of pp as the aim was.
+To better understand the cause of this results, let's analyze the Computing over Communication ratio in the following table with n=100n=100.

 For simplicity, the execution time also includes the Allreduce operation inside the Dijkstra subroutine.
 The algorithm spends at least 31% of the time on the distribution of the data between processors and the final gathering, but what mainly goes up is the execution time, due to the Allreduce since the dataset is the same for all the runs.
 It is interesting to note that the run with the best speed-up has a Computing-over-Communication ratio of 18,43%.